“And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.”

 The seventh depiction of Christ in this list shows he is the originator of the church and the first to rise from the dead.

 “who is the beginning “

 “Beginning” indicates origin.
 Christ is the originator of the church through his death, burial, and resurrection.
-He was the first to rise from physical death to immortality.
-Others were raised from the dead to die again.
-That kind of resurrection is resuscitation or revivification.
-That is not a sufficient resurrection.
-That kind of resurrection is not for me.
-I want the kind that when I rise from the dead I will never die again!
-The death, burial, and resurrection describe the gospel.
-The gospel is the foundation of the church.
+He was the first to rise from physical death to immortality, but others were raised from the dead only to die again.
+The latter kind of resurrection is resuscitation or revivification, and that is not a sufficient resurrection.
+That kind of resurrection will not happen to genuine Christians, and their type of resurrection will never die again!
+The death, burial, and resurrection of Christ describe the gospel, and the message is the church’s foundation.